spiral-nights/ai-group-chat/memory-bank/progress.md

 ## Current Status

-The project is in the initial setup phase.
-The foundational structure is ready, and the next steps involve implementing the core features defined in the MVP.
+The foundational authentication system is set up and verified.
+The project is ready to integrate authentication into the application flow and begin implementing other core MVP features.

 ## Known Issues

-- No known issues at this very early stage.
+- No known issues at this stage.

 ## Evolution of Project Decisions

 - Initial decision to use Elixir/Phoenix with LiveView and Channels for real-time PWA development.
 - Decision to integrate with a third-party LLM API for AI capabilities.
+- Decision to use `mix phx.gen.auth` for the core authentication system due to its comprehensive features.